Make way for the Mothership in Hollywood. George Clinton is getting a Walk of Fame star

-That's where revolutionary music artist George Clinton, the 82-year-old mastermind behind the Parliament-Funkadelic music collective, will receive 2,769th Walk of Fame star in honor of his innovative and influential contributions to the music industry.
+That's where revolutionary music artist George Clinton, the 82-year-old mastermind behind the Parliament-Funkadelic music collective, received the 2,769th Walk of Fame star in honor of his innovative and influential contributions to the music industry.

-The unveiling ceremony is scheduled for 11:30 a.m. in front of the Musicians Institute at 6752 Hollywood Boulevard.
-Scheduled speakers include Clinton, Red Hot Chili Peppers lead vocalist Anthony Kiedis, famed civil rights attorney Ben Crump and longtime Motown songwriter Janie Bradford.
+The unveiling ceremony was in front of the Musicians Institute at 6752 Hollywood Boulevard.
+Scheduled speakers included Clinton, Red Hot Chili Peppers lead vocalist Anthony Kiedis, famed civil rights attorney Ben Crump and longtime Motown songwriter Janie Bradford.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-Born July 22, 1941, in Kannapolis, North Carolina, Clinton was raised in Plainfield, New Jersey, where he formed the barbershop doo-wop ensemble called The Parliaments when he was 15 years old.
+Born July 22, 1941, in Kannapolis, N.C., Clinton was raised in Plainfield, N.J., where he formed the barbershop doo-wop ensemble called The Parliaments when he was 15 years old.
 The group had a major hit with 1967's "(I Wanna) Testify."

 When Clinton temporarily lost the rights to the name The Parliaments during a contractual dispute with Revilot Records in 1968, he formed Funkadelic, a rock group that fused acid-rock guitar, bizarre sound effects and cosmological rants with danceable beats and booming bass lines.